kgdunn/pid-book/least-squares-modelling/least-squares-modelling.rst

 		h_i &= \dfrac{1}{n} + \dfrac{\left(x_i -\overline{x}\right)^2}{\sum_{j=1}^{n}{\left(x_j -\overline{x}\right)^2}} \qquad \text{and}\qquad \overline{h} = \dfrac{k}{n}  \qquad \text{and}\qquad \dfrac{1}{n} \leq h_i \leq 1.0

 The average hat value can be calculated theoretically.
 While it is common to plot lines at 2 and 3 times the average hat value, always plot your data and judge for yourself what a large leverage means.
 Also notice that smallest hat value is always positive and greater or equal to :math:`1/n`, while the largest hat value possible is 1.0.
-The hat values for models B and C are the same, and are shown below.
+Continuing the example of models A, B and C: the hat values for models B and C are the same, and are shown below.
 The last point has very high leverage.

 	.. figure:: images/hatvalue-of-outliers.png
 		:width: 750px